awsdocs/amazon-redshift-management-guide/doc_source/security-disaster-recovery-resiliency.md

 Almost all AWS Regions have multiple Availability Zones and data centers\.
 You can deploy your applications across multiple Availability Zones in the same Region for fault tolerance and low latency\.

+To move a cluster to another Availability Zone without any loss of data or changes to your applications, you can set up relocation for your cluster\.
+With relocation, you can continue operations when there is an interruption of service on your cluster with minimal impact\.
+When cluster relocation is turned on, Amazon Redshift might choose to relocate clusters in some situations\.
+For more information on relocation in Amazon Redshift, see [Managing cluster relocation in Amazon Redshift](managing-cluster-recovery.md)\.

+In failure scenarios where an unexpected event happens in an Availability Zone, you can set up a multiple Availability Zones \(Multi\-AZ\) deployment to ensure that your Amazon Redshift data warehouse can continue operating\.
+Amazon Redshift deploys equal compute resources in two Availability Zones that can be accessed through a single endpoint\.
+In the event of an entire Availability Zone failure, the remaining compute resources in the second Availability Zone will be available to continue processing workloads\.
+For more information on Multi\-AZ deployments, see [Configuring Multi\-AZ deployment \(preview\)](managing-cluster-multi-az.md)\.

 For more information on AWS Regions and Availability Zones, see [AWS global infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.